bennymi/role-dashboard/README.md

 ## Used Libraries

+I used [Svelte](https://svelte.dev/) + [SvelteKit](https://kit.svelte.dev/) for development.
 Components were built with [melt-ui](https://melt-ui.com/) to ensure high-quality accessible behaviour that follows WAI-ARIA guidelines.
 For the styling I used [UnoCSS](https://github.com/unocss/unocss) with the [Wind preset](https://unocss.dev/presets/wind), which allows us to use TailwindCSS and WindiCSS atomic CSS classes.
 Additionally we can implement icons as simple CSS classes with the [icon preset](https://unocss.dev/presets/icons).

 ## Project Structure